 Very often we have been asked, what is the difference among factory calibration, software calibration and hardware calibration?
 Hence, this article makes sure that everyone understands the difference among these three calibration methods.

-Factory calibration on BenQ PhotoVue monitors is done unit by unit to ensure that the highest color accuracy could be achieved.
+Factory calibration on BenQ PhotoVue monitors is done unit by unit to ensure that the highest colour accuracy could be achieved.
 This is backed by the calibration report which comes with each unit of the monitor.
-Users can experience the out-of-the-box color accuracy from our factory preset modes.
+Users can experience the out-of-the-box colour accuracy from our factory preset modes.

 Software calibration is the most widely used calibration method performed by end-users.
 All you need is a calibrator and the software that comes with the calibrator.
 Users can apply software calibration to almost any displays, such as standalone monitors, laptop monitors, TV, and even tablets.
 It calibrates the parameters on the graphics card connecting to the display, so the whole process will only take less than 10 minutes (without the manual adjustment part).
 The calibration result is dependent on how good the graphics card is.
 If you use a professional-level graphics card, then you could obtain a good result, but if you use an on-board graphics card, then it’s likely that you will get a less satisfactory calibration result.

-While software color calibration on monitors offers many advantages for users, color gamut transformation functionality is not one of them.
-For example, you can’t software calibrate a display limited to sRGB to accurately portray Adobe RGB or any color gamut wider than sRGB.
+While software colour calibration on monitors offers many advantages for users, colour gamut transformation functionality is not one of them.
+For example, you can’t software calibrate a display limited to sRGB to accurately portray Adobe RGB or any colour gamut wider than sRGB.
 Also, users often need to manually adjust the white point to get a good match to the target, which requires experience and time.

-The only traditional drawback of the color-calibrated monitors tends to be a higher price tag.
+The only traditional drawback of the colour-calibrated monitors tends to be a higher price tag.
 However, BenQ PhotoVue monitors provide exceptional quality at a very accessible price point.
-If you are serious about colors, they are displays you do not want to miss out on!
+If you are serious about colours, they are displays you do not want to miss out on!